WebBacillus/Takluz_TTS/README.md

 Takluz_TTS is a text-to-speech (TTS) project that converts written text into spoken words.
 It is designed to provide high-quality, natural-sounding speech synthesis.

-Okay, here's an improved "Usage" section with more detailed instructions, incorporating your steps and information about supported TTS engines:
 ## Application examples
 * **TURN ON AUDIO FIRST**